The Ultimate Road Trip Guide to Destin, Florida

 We like to taka a little detour, and head off the Interstate to Dauphin Island.
 It’s a fun place to just drive down and take the ferry back out, something we have done several times, just to let the kids get out and finally put our feet in the sand!

 Again, we just love the Dauphin Island Beach!
 It’s $5/car but worth it to just get out and play for a bit!
+It’s also one of the few dog friendly beaches in the area!
 Click HERE for more information.

 The Estuarium is an aquarium highlighting the sea life in the Gulf and Mobile Bay, with a neat stingray touch tank.
 Click HERE for more information.